nagyesta/lowkey-vault-example-docker/README.md

 * [docker-compose/docker-compose.yml](docker-compose/docker-compose.yml) shows how to start up your container using Docker compose including how you can import the [keyvault.json.hbs](docker-compose/keyvault.json.hbs) backup.

-### Note

-This is my very first Docker project after using it for 2-3 hours, please have mercy when commenting on code quality!